Assyrian independence movement: Mar Eshai Shimun in Geneva with Yousuf Malik

-Assyrian Resistance during World War II
+Assyrian resistance during World War II

-The British and Soviet Allies used the Iraq Levies, many of whom were Assyrians, to resist German efforts to gain a foothold in the Middle East.
+The British and Soviet Allies used the Iraq Levies, many of whom were Assyrians, to resist German efforts to gain a foothold in West Asia.
 The Iraq Levies distinguished themselves in May 1941 during the Anglo-Iraqi War.

 In the early days of World War II, Rashid Ali al-Gaylani came to power as Prime Minister of Iraq.
 As one of his first acts, he sent an Iraqi artillery force to confront the RAF base situated in Habbaniya, RAF Habbaniya.
 By the end of April, the Iraqi armed forces were situated in strong positions on the escarpment above the base and a siege began.

 Amin al-Husseini (محمد أمين الحسيني 1895/1897 – July 4, 1974), was the choice of the Nazis and Italian fascists to make inroads into the Middle East, including Iraq.
 A veteran of the Ottoman army, from 1921 to 1948 he was the Grand Mufti of Jerusalem.

 As early as 1920, al-Husseini was active in both opposing the British in order to secure the independence of Palestine as an Arab state and opposing Jewish immigration and the establishment of a Jewish national home in Palestine.
 His oppositional role peaked during the 1936–39 Arab revolt in Palestine.
 In 1937, wanted by the British, he fled Palestine and took refuge successively in Lebanon, Iraq, Italy and finally Nazi Germany where he met Adolf Hitler in 1941.
 He asked Germany to oppose, as part of the Arab struggle for independence, the establishment of a Jewish national home in Palestine.

 al-Husseini was still in the Kingdom of Iraq when, on 1 April 1941, pro-German Rashid Ali and his pro-German "Golden Square" supporters staged a coup d'etat.
 The 1941 Iraqi coup d'état caused the pro-British Regent Abdul Ilah to flee and the pro-British Prime Minister Taha al-Hashimi to resign.
 From his base in Iraq, al-Husseini issued a fatwa for a holy war against Britain in May.
 Less than days later, the Rashid Ali government collapsed, Regent Abdul Ilah returned, and British troops occupied the country.

 Iraq had been a major supplier of petroleum to the Allied war effort and represented an important landbridge between British forces in Egypt and India.
 To secure Iraq, Prime Minister Winston Churchill ordered General Archibald Wavell to protect the air base at Habbaniya.